 A further difficulty with the Greek-to-Arabic-to-Latin translations was the difference between the Arabic and the Latin language:

-Not only was the structure of the Arabic language radically different from that of Latin, but some Arabic versions had been derived from earlier Syriac translations and were thus twice removed from the original Greek text (Edward Grant, 2011, p.
+Not only was the structure of the Arabic language radically different from that of Latin, but some Arabic versions had been derived from earlier Syriac translations and were thus twice removed from the original Greek text (Edward Grant, The Foundations of Modern Science in the Middle Ages, 2011E, p.
 26).

 As a result,